Which SSL Certificate Works Best for Your Business and Personal Needs?

 - Organization Validation – Business or organization sites which need to appear as trustworthy

 Digicert has mid-range pricing since it offers features for every certificate including a warranty, free re-issues and a logo you can add to your site to built visitor confidence.
 It also supports RSA 2048-bit, 128-bit and 256-bit encryption.
 While Digicert’s certificates are compatible with all major browsers and mobile devices, there may be some versions or devices that aren’t supported but are also not widely used.
-If you require a warranty rate that’s higher than the base amount that’s offered by some other Certificate Authorities and you also need a logo to place on your site for the type of certificate you need and it’s not supported elsewhere that’s within your price range, then it’s worth taking a closer look at Digicert.
+Digicert is ideal if you:

 5. Let’s Encrypt

-Let’s Encrypt is a security service supported by several major IT services companies such as Google, Facebook, Cisco and Hewlett Packard Enterprise.
+Let’s Encrypt is a security service which several major IT services companies such as Google, Facebook, Cisco and Hewlett Packard Enterprise support.
 It offers RSA 2048-bit encryption with ECDSA encryption currently in development.
-It offers improved security and the connection between the user and the server is encrypted.
+It offers improved security and encrypts the connection between the user and the server.
 There is also no “Unsafe!” warning.
-Some browsers may mark a website unsafe if they are not SSL protected.
+Some browsers may mark a website unsafe if there’s no SSL protection in it.
 It also offers better SEO rankings and is HTTP/2 compatible.
 With an SSL protected website you can use the HTTP/2 protocol and have your pages load faster and more efficient.
 Also, you can have as many certificates as you want for free, all renewals are free and can be automated and certificates are issued instantly.

 Overall, you need to decide which kind of certificate fits your specific needs and which features you require.
 Then, you can choose a Certificate Authority that includes everything you need at a price that fits into your budget.